aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 It also shows the notion of probabilistic predictions, that is, returning a probability distribution over the predicted output, as opposed to a point prediction (like the previous example).
 In this example each prediction is represented by a Gaussian (normal) distribution.
 This distribution is goverend by two parameters; mean \\(\mu\\) and variance \\(\sigma\\) (or standard deviation \\(\sigma^2\\)).
-Their effect on the probability density function is illustrated below.
+The Gaussian (normal) distributions' probability density function is illustrated below.

 {{< figure src="images/normal\_dist.png" title="[source Wikipedia](![](https://en.wikipedia.org/wiki/Normal%5Fdistribution#/media/File:Normal%5FDistribution%5FPDF.svg))" lightbox="true" >}}
       ![](images/normal_dist.png)